SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Preliminary

 \subsection{Diffusion Models for Data Generation}

 Denoising Diffusion Probabilistic Models (DDPMs) approximate complex data distributions by modeling a Markovian forward diffusion process and learning its corresponding reverse denoising process~\cite{ho2020denoising}.
-In this work, we adapt the DDPM for sEMG-based gesture recognition, aiming to mitigate overfitting through data augmentation.
+In this work, we adapt the DDPM for sEMG generation, aiming to mitigate the scarcity of informative training data.

 The forward process transforms the original data distribution into a standard Gaussian by gradually adding noise.
 Formally, given an sEMG sample $x_0 \in \mathbb{R}^{C \times L}$, which represents a signal with $C$ channels and $L$ time steps, the noisy sequence $\{x_t\}_{t=1}^T$ is generated by $q(x_t | x_{t-1}) = \mathcal{N}(x_t; \sqrt{1 - \beta_t} x_{t-1}, \beta_t \mathbf{I})$, where $\beta_t$ denotes the noise schedule at timestep $t$.